Bartozzz/smog-alert-app/README.md

 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)
 [![Github Releases](https://img.shields.io/github/downloads/Bartozzz/smog-alert-app/latest/total.svg)](https://github.com/Bartozzz/smog-alert-app/releases)
   <br>

+We’ve created this application, because we believe that nobody should be allowed to burn garbage in their houses – that’s dangerous for the environment and everybody’s health.
+Smog Alert App works on each mobile platform - it is based on [`React Native`](https://facebook.github.io/react-native/), licensed under the *[MIT license](#license)*.
 </div>

 >**Note:** This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).